|JESUS TOUR QUESTIONS ARTICLES SERMONS SUBSCRIPTIONS ABOUT|

 But to what end?
 Why is God doing this?
 The gospel of John begins the explanation:

 With the true acceptance of Jesus Christ—that is, receiving not only His sacrifice but also all of His teachings—come the power and authority to become a child of God!
 The eternal life that God gives as a gift is within the context of a family relationship.
 God plainly shows it is His purpose to increase His divine Family by bringing many children into it (Hebrews 2:10).
 Jesus Christ is actually the "firstborn" of many sons of God (Romans 8:29; Colossians 1:18).

 The gospel Jesus brought to mankind is the "good news" of the Kingdom of God—and that Kingdom is dual.
 It is not only the ruling government that Christ will establish on earth when He returns, but it is also the Family of God—the God Kingdom composed of the spirit members of the God Family.
 Jesus taught that humans can be "born" into the Family, or Kingdom, of God (John 3:3-8).

 This, then, is why God has provided a way for the separation between Himself and man to be removed through the atoning sacrifice of His firstborn Son.
 God is creating man in His image and likeness (Genesis 1:26).
 The death penalty incurred by the sins of mankind had to be paid to make possible God's great purpose of bringing many sons to glory.
-Without the removal of the defilement of sin, God the Father could not walk in agreement with His as-yet-unborn children.
+Without the removal of the defilement of sin, God the Father could not walk in agreement with His children.